opulo-inc/docs/docs/byop/motherboard/mounting/index.md

 |    4 | Stepper motor driver PCB |
 |    4 | PCB Heatsink             |

-4. Install the four stepper motor drivers into the X, Y, Z, and Left Head slots.
+4. Install the four stepper motor drivers into the X, Y, Z, Left Head, and Right Head slots.
 Note that the whale icon on the motor drivers will be right-side up and the two upward-facing pins will be facing to the left.
   ![](images/driver-orientation.png)

 5. Install the four heatsinks on the center of the motor drivers.